MisterPhilip/omnibug/CONTRIBUTING.md

  * [Getting Help](#getting-help)

 ### Issues or Bugs
 Find an issue?
 That's not good!
-Here's a list of information that we needed when opening a Github issue:
+Here's a list of information that are needed when opening a Github issue:

  * The browser name & version
  * OS name & version